eanswer/DiffHand/README.md

   Here, you can also try other models provided in `assets` folder (models are described by `xml` configuration files).

 - `examples/test_finger_flick_optimize.py` provides an example for using the backward gradients of the simulation.
-In this example, we use gradient-based optimization to optimize the control sequence of a pendulum finger model to flick a cube to a target location. run it by:
+In this example, we use gradient-based optimization to optimize the control sequence of a pendulum finger model to flick a cube to a target location.
+Run it by:

   ```
   python test_finger_flick_optimize.py